thekoushikdurgas/nit-ap/README.md

 ## Introduction
 Welcome to NIT Arunachal Pradesh Developer Club .
-This is an organization for all the students of NIT AP.
+This is an organization for all the students of <a href="https://www.nitap.ac.in/">NIT AP</a>.
 <br>
 ## Contributors
 Here is the list of our amazing contributors .